JadenFurtado/security_writeups/ARP poisoning/README.md

 Just a writeup on ARP poisoning, based on everything that I know and have studied about the Address Resolution Protocol (ARP) to help me retain my knowledge.

 ## What is ARP?
-ARP is short for address resolution protocol.Mostly used by the IPv4 protocol.
+ARP is short for address resolution protocol.
+It is generally used by the IPv4 protocol.
 As the name suggests, it is used to convert the IP address of a machine to it's MAC address.
 ![alt text](https://cdn.slidesharecdn.com/ss_thumbnails/addressresolutionprotocol-121115085659-phpapp01-thumbnail-4.jpg?cb=1352969854)

 This protocol operates in the Data Link layer of the OSI model.